Élisabeth Charlotte d'Orléans: Legacy

 In 1696, Charles Perrault dedicated his Les Contes de ma mère l'Oye, (known in English as Mother Goose Tales) to her. Élisabeth Charlotte authorised the construction of a hospital in Bruyères.
 In 1730, she offered to the church of Mattaincourt a gilded wooden shrine for the relics of Pierre Fourier, a former parish priest who had been beatified on 29 January 1730.
 The modern Basilica of Saint Pierre Fourier of Mattaincourt was built in 1853 on the site of this former church.

 Issue

+Élisabeth Charlotte was constantly pregnant during much of her marriage, giving birth almost once a year: